-2.2.5 Control and command structure
+2.2.6 Control and command structure

 The controllers communicate with each other using the Ethernet connections between controllers.
 This is a virtual network referred to as the DEIF Ethernet network.
-The Ethernet connections can also be used by other systems, such as SCADA or alarm systems.
+This network is only for the controllers in the controller system.